GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

 authors:
   - thomassteiner
 description: |
-  All modern browsers can read native files and directories; however, true write access, that is, more than just downloading files, is limited to browsers that implement the Native File System API.
+  All modern browsers can read local files and directories; however, true write access, that is, more than just downloading files, is limited to browsers that implement the Native File System API.
   This post introduces a support library called browser-nativefs